Knoxville

 What is the average home price in Knoxville?

-The average home price in Knoxville is $567,000.
-Prices range from as low as $65,000 to as high as $9.9 million, catering to various budgets and preferences.
+The average home price in Knoxville is $580,000.
+Prices range from $110,000 to $9.9 million, offering options for various budgets.

 What schools serve Knoxville?